-I am a legal and visual anthropologist working in the areas of migration, borders, state power, aesthetics, and ethnographic film.
-My current research generates medium-specific insights across writing and film to offer a visual anthropology of the state and advance political theory on majority-minority relations.
+I am a political and visual anthropologist working in the areas of migration, borders, state power, aesthetics, and ethnographic film.
+My current research generates medium-specific insights across writing and film to advance political theory on majority-minority relations and majoritarianism.
 In the context of cross-border migration and immigration policy in South Asia, I ask, how do majorities come to imagine themselves as minorities?
 Conversely, how do minorities come to imagine justice as part of majorities?
 How do majority-minority politics exceed the parameters of states, in ways that are not nation bound?

 Fuzzy Borders: Media, Migration Brokerage, and State Bureaucracy.
 American Ethnologist.
 Forthcoming

 Visualizing Citizenship in a Bureaucratic Frame.
 Visual Anthropology Review.
 2023

 Invasive Media: The Making of A Gregarious Species.
 Journal of Media Art Study and Theory.
 2023

 with Ghazal Asif.
 Pakistani Politicians as Hindu Gods: The Visual Excesses of a Religious National Imaginary.
 Political and Legal Anthropology Review.
 2023

 Governing by Proximity: State Performance and Migrant Citizenship on the India-Pakistan Border.
 Cultural Anthropology.
 2022

 Our Sisters and Daughters: Pakistani Hindu Migrant Masculinities and Digital Claims to Indian Citizenship.
 Journal of Immigration and Refugee Studies.
 2022

 Virtual Belonging, Digital Diaspora, and Hindu Sindhi Identity in the early 2000s.
 Journal of Sindhi Studies.
 2022